HHF: Emerging Research Grant (ERG)

 - Eligibility for all:

-- Applicants should demonstrate experience and strong research training as well as sufficient institutional support (facilities, time, and mentorship) to carry out the proposed work.
+- Applicants should demonstrate experience and strong research training as well as sufficient institutional support (facilities and time as well as mentorship, if applicable) to carry out the proposed work.

-- The proposed research must address one of the hearing and balance topics advertised in the ERG Request for Applications.
-In the application, the applicant must provide justification for the relevance of the proposed research to the designated ERG topic area.
+- In the application, the applicant must provide justification for the relevance of the proposed research to the designated ERG topic area.

-- Principal investigators should be in the early stages of independent research careers.
+- Principal Investigators should be in the early stages of independent research careers (within 7 years of completing their terminal degree).

 - If the applicant is a postdoctoral fellow, it is expected that he or she be at the senior level (e.g., 3 or more years of postdoctoral training).

-- Further, the applicant must demonstrate in the application that he or she is on a pathway to independence.
-Specifically, the applicant should indicate how the proposed aims will help with his or her transition toward independence from the mentor, including how the proposed research is distinct from the mentor's research program.
+- Further, the applicant must demonstrate in the application that he or she is on a pathway to professional independence in his or her academic career.

 - salaries of technical and supporting personnel;